aaryanshroff/tiny-lisp/README.md

 # Tiny Lisp

-A minimal Lisp interpreter and REPL written in Typescript with support for mutation, lambda functions, conditionals and lists.
+A Lisp interpreter and REPL written in Typescript with support for mutation, lambda functions, conditionals and lists.

 ## Running the REPL